Dmitrii-I/bitstamp-recorder/README.md

-bitstamp-recorder
+websocket\_recorder
 =================

-Python scripts to record order book and trades data on Bitstamp bitcoin exchange
+Python script to record incoming WebSocket messages into text files.
+Can be used with any WebSocket url, though I am using it to record streaming data from bitcoin exchanges.